opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 ## (Advanced) DoS protection

-To help protect against denial-of-service (DoS) attacks, the security plugin only allows a maximum number of new key IDs in a certain span of time.
-If the number of new key IDs exceeds this threshold, the security plugin returns HTTP status code 503 (Service Unavailable) and refuses to query the IdP.
-By default, the security plugin does not allow for more than 10 unknown key IDs within 10 seconds.
+To help protect against denial-of-service (DoS) attacks, the Security plugin only allows a maximum number of new key IDs in a certain span of time.
+If the number of new key IDs exceeds this threshold, the Security plugin returns HTTP status code 503 (Service Unavailable) and refuses to query the IdP.
+By default, the Security plugin does not allow for more than 10 unknown key IDs within 10 seconds.
 The following table shows how to modify these settings.

 Name | Description
 :--- | :---